 Some of them are:

-In 2014, NASA’s Kepler Space Telescope discovered the first Earth-size world in the habitable zone of another star.
-The planet, dubbed Kepler-186f, is located about 500 light-years from Earth in the constellation Cygnus.
+In 2014, NASA’s Kepler Space Telescope discovered the first Earth-sized world in the habitable zone of another star.
+The planet, dubbed Kepler-186f, is located within the Kepler-186 system about 500 light-years from Earth.

 Kepler-186f is a noteworthy location in the search for life.
 McTier has previously studied the eccentricity of Kepler-186f’s orbit in order to learn about the planet’s potential habitability.